-Similarly, credit derivatives expand the fixed income asset class, rather than hedge it.
-Hedge funds also invest in the stock-and-bond markets but pursue trading strategies very different from a traditional buy and hold strategy.
-Commodities fall into a different class of assets than equity, fixed income or cash, and will be treated separately in this book.
+Similarly, credit derivatives expand the fixed income asset class, rather than hedging it.
+Hedge funds also invest in the stock and bond markets but pursue trading strategies that are very different from a traditional buy-and-hold strategy.
+Commodities fall into a different class of assets than equity, fixed income, or cash, and are treated separately in this book.